 2. Sounds – Scratching Scurrying Mostly

-The first sign that most alerts most people to the fact that they have a rat problem is rat related noises.
+The first sign that most alerts most people to having a rat problem is rat-related noises.

 3. Gnawed Items, New Holes

 Rats have ever-growing teeth, which means they need to chew and gnaw on any item they can find!

 They will also gnaw on your possessions to use for nesting materials.

 If you have noticed a few chewed items or any new holes throughout your home, then it is a sure sign that you have rats.